top of page

 A dental crown is a tooth-shaped cap used to strengthen a tooth or improve its shape.
 Your dentist will most often use a crown for teeth that are broken, weak or partially destroyed by tooth decay.

-The crown fits over you entire tooth, like a snug-hat to protect your tooth!
+The crown fits over you entire tooth, like a snug-hat, or cap, to protect your tooth.
 To ensure a proper fit, your dentist will remove a small amount of enamel before bonding your new crown in place.

 Dental Tools in Pocket